ClusterHQ/fli-docker/README.md

 ```

 In this case, the CLI commands above would perform the necessary `pull` and `create`
-commands with fs3 and manipulate the docker-compose file so that when it is brought up
+commands with fli and manipulate the docker-compose file so that when it is brought up
 it can be brought up with your snapshots layed out in the manifest.

 - `artifacts` would become snapshot : `02d474fa-ab81-4bcb-8a61-a04214896b67`